 Life in the depths of the oceans

-Other areas explain hydraulic engineering, drinking water purification and wastewater treatment as well as the water circuit, floods and weather phenomena.
-The possible changes and aggravations caused by climate change are taken into account and the effort required to provide clean and healthy drinking water is explained.
+Other areas of the Hydropolis exhibition explain hydraulic engineering, drinking water purification and wastewater treatment as well as the water circuit, floods and weather phenomena.
+The possible changes and aggravations caused by climate change are taken into account and the effort required to provide clean and healthy drinking water is also explained as a subject of the Hydropolis exhibition.

 My assessment – there is still a lot of potential for development, but in any case a catchy experience.
 A leaflet serves as an orientation guide, otherwise the object descriptions are in Polish and English.
-In the vestibule there are luggage lockers and generous wardrobes, space for playing children and a snack bar.
+In the vestibule of Wroclaw Hydropolis Exhibition there are luggage lockers and generous wardrobes, space for playing children and a snack bar.

 Other places worth seeing in Wroclaw